dustywhite7/Econ8310/SlidesCode/2 - GAMs.md

 # Fitting Functional Forms

-In order to fit a GAM to the data, we need to be able to choose an arbitrary function from among nearly infinite options.
+In order to fit a GAM to the data, we need to be able to choose an arbitrary function from among infinite options.

 **Splines** are a way for us to generate these functions without having to use computationally expensive searches through the function space (the group of possible function matches to the true function)